rafi79/Smart-garage-recommendations/README.md

 An intelligent automotive service assistant powered by Streamlit and Google's Gemini AI.
 This application helps users find and connect with automotive services using natural language processing and smart garage recommendations.

+# Paper Name
+A Multi-Agent Garage Service Search and Recommendation with Hybrid MLs and LLMs

 ## Features

 - 🤖 AI-powered conversations using Google Gemini